 Tablets under this range are known as the Tab series, the latest being the Galaxy Tab S6 Lite which comes with a stylus.

-The latest model of phone in this range is the Samsung Galaxy S20 which also comes in the S20+ and S20 Ultra variations that support 5G.
+The latest model of phone, as of December 2020, in this range is the Samsung Galaxy S20 which also comes in the S20+ and S20 Ultra variations that support 5G.
 It is thought that an update to this range will come in January or February 2021.

 Launched in 2011

 ‘Phablet’ phone/tablet hybrid

 Just as, or arguably even more, impressive as the S series is the Note series.
 The Note series is intended to be used like a tablet, held with two hands and using the provided stylus.
 Think of it as a blend of the S series’ phones and tablets.

 Features such as handwritten notes, sketches, double-screen viewing and extremely high camera specs give this phone a slightly more professional edge that makes it the ideal business phone for creatives and decision-makers on the go.
 The stylus, in more recent models, has also been equipped with ever-more impressive capabilities.
 As of the Samsung Note 9, it serves as a remote control to let you take photos, while later models also let it double as a scroller for PowerPoints, letting you go back, forth and zoom.